How to Wipe Your Butt the Right Way (Plus 4 Wiping Tips)

 How to wipe your butt

-The best way to wipe is from front to back.
+The best way to wipe your butt is from front to back.

 According to Niket Sonpal, MD, a board-certified internist and gastroenterologist in New York City, wiping front to back minimizes the possibility of spreading bacteria from the anus to the urethra, the tube connecting the bladder to an opening where urine empties outside the body.